mharen/mharen.github.io/blog/2011/2011-02-extremeish-company-planning-conference.md

 ![IMG_20110204_101102%5B7%5D.jpg](IMG_20110204_101102%5B7%5D.jpg)</a>

 I arrived at a lodge Friday morning after a 2.5 hour drive to the Allegheny National Forest in Pennsylvania.
 This place wasn’t in the middle of nowhere, but it was pretty remote with narrow, winding, hills and no cell service.
 I met up with my group of crashers and landed in the conference room with approximately 20 managers.
-We observed an all-business presentation that was wrapping up before arriving at our primary agenda item “<strong>Safety on the Mountain; Battle Briefing</strong>”, presented by the President.
+We observed an all-business presentation that was wrapping up before arriving at our primary agenda item “**Safety on the Mountain; Battle Briefing**”, presented by the President.

 I should mention what the equipment list looked like, which gave the only other hint as to the day’s activities:
 <blockquote>